Nasdaq/msgcodec/readme.md

 - msgcodec-javadoc: Javadoc doclet for extracting javadoc comments from messages.
 - msgcodec-examples: Examples of how to use msgcodec.

-## Versions ##
+## Release ##

 Versions are stored as annotated tags in git.
-Semantic versioning (http://semver.org) are used, using the major.minor.patch syntax.
+[Semantic versioning](http://semver.org) is used.

-To create a new version, e.g. 1.2.3:
+To create a new release, e.g. 1.2.3:

     git tag -a 1.2.3 -m "New release" git push --tags

+Then jenkins will to the following:

     gradle clean build uploadArchives

-If changes are made after version 1.2.3 then the version number will look like '1.2.3+8-g6542423', until a new annotated tag is created.
+If changes are made after version 1.2.3 then the version number be '1.3.0-SNAPSHOT' (default a minor change).

-## Undocumented ##
-How are tests run?
-Continuous integration?
-Stable release?